 VIDEO: Rouge Hematite: In Use

-With a dark red color and earthy tone, it is a reminder of the historic color of the Herbin logo and the sealing wax used by the members of the royal courts.
+With a dark red color and earthy tone, Rouge Hematite ink is a reminder of the historic color of the Herbin logo and the sealing wax used by members of the royal courts.

 The sealing wax on the bottle is reminiscent of the Herbin wax used for the "grand cru" wines of France.

-The design on the box represents the life of J. Herbin, a sailor.
+The design on the box represents the life of J. Herbin.
 The ship, anchor and palm tree represent navigation and discovery.
-The crown is a reference to the red sealing wax color used in the royal courts of Europe.
+The crown is a reference to the red sealing wax used by the royal court.